Francesco-Sovrano/YAI4Hu/README.md

 This project has been tested on Debian 9 and macOS Mojave 10.14 with Python 3.7.9.

 The file system of this repository is organised as follows:
-- In the [user_study](user_study) directory it is possible to find the results of the user studies discussed in the 2 aforementioned papers.
+- In folder [user_study](user_study) it is possible to find the results of the user studies discussed in the 2 aforementioned papers.
-- The [code](code) contains the code of 8 different explainers: 4 for the Heart Disease Predictor and 4 for the Credit Approval System.
+- The folder [code](code) contains the code of 8 different explainers: 4 for the Heart Disease Predictor and 4 for the Credit Approval System.
 Within each directory it is possible to find a "setup.sh" script to install the software.
-To run an explainer, execute the following command ```./setup.sh port_num``` where port_num is the number of the port you want the explainer to available on.
-Once you have ran the "server.sh" script, you access the explainer through your browser at http://localhost:port_num (remember to replace the string port_num with the correct port number you have chosen).
+To run an explainer, execute the following command ```./server.sh port_num``` where port_num is the number of the port you want the explainer to available on.
+After running the "server.sh" script, you can access the explainer through your browser at http://localhost:port_num (remember to replace the string port_num with the correct port number you have chosen).

 **N.B.** Before being able to run the setup.sh scripts you have to install: virtualenv, python3-dev, python3-pip and make.